-If a student wishes to appeal a loss of financial aid eligibility, he/she must complete an appeal form and submit it to the ESCC Financial Aid Committee Chairman within five (5) calendar days of receipt of the letter indicating loss of financial aid eligibility.
+If a student wishes to appeal a loss of financial aid eligibility, he/she must complete an appeal form and submit it to Dean of Student Services, P. Bryan Smith, within five (5) calendar days of receipt of the letter indicating loss of financial aid eligibility.
 Failure to do so will invalidate any appeal.
 Failure to meet Satisfactory Academic Progress does not prohibit enrollment at the College.
 A student may still enroll in classes at ESCC but without financial aid assistance until such time as eligibility is regained by meeting the Standards of Satisfactory Academic Progress.